Accessibility and additional support

 Visual impairments

-If you have a visual impairment, we can help.
-People with visual impairments could include those:
+If you have or are experiencing a visual impairment, we can help.
+Individuals with visual impairments could include those:

 - who are blind